Strata By-Laws

 (11) An owner of a strata lot will not:

-(a) use, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to use, a strata lot for any purposes other than: (i) residential purposes and other purposes ancillary to residential purposes; or (ii) any of the uses permitted under the zoning for the development.
+(a) use or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to use, a strata lot for commercial activity and/or any purposes other than: (i) residential purposes and other purposes ancillary to residential purposes; or (ii) any of the uses permitted under the zoning for the development.

 (b) use, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to use, any musical instrument, amplifier, sound reproduction equipment or other device within or about any strata lot or, the common property or any limited common property such that it causes a disturbance or interferes with the comfort of any other owner or occupant;